MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

     `$PSStyle.Formatting` that allow you to change the formatting of feedback messages.
 - [PSModuleAutoLoadSkipOfflineFiles][07] - Module discovery now skips over files that are marked by cloud providers as not fully on disk.
-- [PSCommandWithArgs][08] - Add support for passing arguments to commands as a single string
+- [PSCommandWithArgs][04] - Add support for passing arguments to commands as a single string
+- [PSConstrainedAuditLogging][09] - Add support for logging message about code that would not be allowed in Constrained language mode
+- [PSNativeCommandPreserveBytePipe][10] - Preserves the byte-stream data when redirecting the **stdout** stream of a native command to a file or when piping byte-stream data to the stdin stream of a native command.
+- [PSWindowsNativeCommandArgPassing][11] - Changes the default value of
+  `$PSNativeCommandArgumentPassing` on Windows

 PowerShell 7.4 changed the following experimental features:

-- [PSNativeCommandErrorActionPreference][09] - `$PSNativeCommandUseErrorActionPreference` is set to
+- [PSNativeCommandErrorActionPreference][08] - `$PSNativeCommandUseErrorActionPreference` is set to
   `$true` when feature is enabled ([#18695][18695])
-- [PSCommandNotFoundSuggestion][10] - This feature now uses an extensible feedback provider rather than hard-coded suggestions ([#18726][18726])
+- [PSCommandNotFoundSuggestion][03] - This feature now uses an extensible feedback provider rather than hard-coded suggestions ([#18726][18726])

-For more information about the Experimental Features, see [Using Experimental Features][11].
+For more information about the Experimental Features, see [Using Experimental Features][02].

 <!-- end of content -->
 <!-- reference links -->